cloudmesh-community/sp20-516-252/chapter/ai-ibm-watson-overview.md

  services, applications and tools for enterprises.
 Watson aims to free customers from repetitive tasks, and allows them to focus on more creative and valuable tasks.
 Specifically, Watson automates data analysis
-    process, and uses data to build models and make predictions for businesses. [sp20-516-252-Enterprise-ready-AI]
+    process, and uses data to build models and make predictions for businesses[@-516-252-Enterprise-ready-AI].

 # IBM Watson Machine Learning